What's the best answer for this interview question?

 Reiterate the value you have to offer

-As a result, remember to emphasize what you can contribute rather than what you're looking to gain.
+In short, remember to emphasize what you can contribute rather than what you're looking to gain.

 Practice your answer